gohugoio/hugo/content/en/functions/len.md

 aliases: []
 ---

-`len` is a built-in function in Golang that returns the length of a variable according to its type.
-From the Golang documentation:
+`len` is a built-in function in Go that returns the length of a variable according to its type.
+From the Go documentation:

 > Array: the number of elements in v.
 >